This page contains links to descriptions of many of the facilities and resources available to UCSF investigators.

 Commitment to Outstanding Patient Care

-The UCSF Medical Center is a network of more than a half-dozen campuses across the San Francisco Bay Area.
-The three main campuses are the UCSF Helen Diller Medical Center at Parnassus Heights, the UCSF Medical Center at Mount Zion and the UCSF Medical Center at Mission Bay.
 In 2023, UCSF Medical Center ranked No. 12 on the US News and World Report’s Best Hospitals Honor Roll.
 To help patients decide where to receive care, U.S. News generates hospital rankings by evaluating data on nearly 5,000 hospitals in 16 adult medical specialties, 9 adult medical procedures or conditions and 10 pediatric specialties.
 To be nationally ranked in a specialty, a hospital must excel in caring for the sickest, most medically complex patients.
 The ratings in procedures and conditions, by contrast, focus on typical Medicare patients.
 Hospitals that do well in multiple areas of adult care may be ranked in their state and metropolitan area.
 UCSF Medical Center is ranked nationally in 15 adult specialties and 10 children's specialties.
 It also achieved the highest rating possible in 8 procedures or conditions.
 It is nationally ranked in 14 adult and 10 pediatric specialties and rated high performing in 17 adult procedures and conditions.
 Regionally, UCSF Health-UCSF Medical Center is ranked No. 4 in California.
 Similarly, UCSF Benioff Children’s Hospitals (San Francisco and Oakland) in 2023 ranked nationally in 10 children’s specialties, and No. 3 in California in the News & World Report annual survey of Best Children’s Hospitals, reflecting the quality of care offered to patients throughout Northern California and beyond.

 Commitment to Outstanding Education and Training

-In 2022 the Graduate Division received more than $29M in training grants, the largest amount given to a public institution.
+In 2023 the Graduate Division received more than $32M in training grants, the largest amount given to a public institution.
 These funds support 19 science and social science doctoral programs, 11 science and health master’s programs, two professional doctorates, and over 1,000 post-doctoral scholars.
 Graduate programs are organized around several interdisciplinary research areas that often contain members from several departments.
 UCSF also offers a CTSI-supported Advanced Training in Clinical Research Certificate program and a Master’s Degree in Clinical Research.
 UCSF has taken national leadership in the establishment of quality standards for the selection, appointment, compensation, and education of postdoctoral scholars.
 UCSF is committed to recruiting and retaining a diverse population.
 Of the 21,070 UCSF staff, 66% are minorities and 69% are women.
-Of the 3.862 faculty, 15% are minorities and 50% are women.
-Of the 6,287 students, postdocs, residents and trainees, 23% are minorities and 58% are women.
+Of the approximate 3.800 faculty, 15% are minorities and 50% are women.
+Of the approximate 6,300 students, postdocs, residents and trainees, 23% are minorities and 58% are women.
 UCSF is one of the leading biomedical research and graduate education centers in the world, and it ranks in the top group of institutions of higher learning in total federal funding for research and training.

 Commitment to Diversity and Inclusion